 - If you have an interview for a job, let your Personal Adviser know.
-We will pay for a haircut and interview clothing before the interview.
+We may be able to help you with the costs for a haircut and interview clothing before the interview.

 - You may want to consider your own transport.
 Charities such as the Kickstart Moped Scheme help reduce the barriers of getting to and from work.